 Tuition and Financing

-Financing a graduate education is top-of-mind for most students applying to SOLES.
-Most of our graduate students are offered financial assistance in the form of need-based grants, student loans or merit scholarships.
+At the Kroc School, we know that financing your graduate education is a priority.
+Many of our graduate students are offered financial assistance in the form of need-based grants or student loans and up to 80 percent of our students receive merit-based scholarships.

 Tuition and fees are subject to change.
 For the most current information, visit Student Financial Services.